yast/yast.github.io/_posts/2022-01-18-announcing-d-installer.md

 No. We just thought that, in the future, it might be possible to reimplement parts of YaST (or write new pieces) in a different language.
-But we do not plan to replace Ruby.
+But we do not plan to replace Ruby in the short term.

 ### When will it be released?

-We do not know.
+We do not know yet.

 ### Isn't precisely that what Anaconda developers are doing?